 Before diving into the specific causes of death at United States beaches, it is necessary to look at an all encompassing total of drowning related deaths.
+How many people in the U.S. drown in the ocean every year?
 According to the chosen dataset, California leads in both guarded and unguarded drowning related deaths from 1991-2021, with 1,103 unguarded deaths and 226 guarded deaths over the 30 year period.
 Florida and Hawaii follow, with 600 and 426 unguarded drowning related deaths, and 107 and 102 guarded drowning related deaths.

 In total, there were 2,747 unguarded drowning deaths and 559 guarded drowning deaths from 1991-2021.
 From this, we can safely conclude that guarded deaths are significantly less common as compared to unguarded deaths.
 See the table below for a full breakdown of the total drowning deaths by state using the data from various U.S. lifesaving agencies.

 A rip current is a power channel of fast-moving water that can pose a dangerous risk to beach-goers, frequently sweeping people out to sea.
 Rip currents travel quickly, sometimes reaching the speed of 8 feet per second – They are found along the coastlines of oceanic beaches in most areas of the United States, as well as in the Great Lakes.

 The biggest mistake that swimmers make when they find themselves caught in a rip current is swimming against it.
 This becomes problematic because it creates fatigue, and you’ll never be able to out swim a rip current.
 It is advised to swim parallel to the rip current, and then back to shore at an angle once you have safely gotten out of the rip.